dd86k/dd86/README.md

+# DD-DOS
-# DD-DOS, A Small MS-DOS Interpreter Machine
+## A Small DOS Virtual Machine

-Email [dd86k](mailto:devddstuff@gmail.com) for a copy of the latest DD-DOS Reference Manual.

-There is currently no End-User Manual.
+DD-DOS aims to be a simple compatibility layer between the host OS and an emulated world for DOS applications, just like NTDVM, but for 64-bit systems.

+Consult for the Wiki for extra information.